AD-Tech/AdColony-iOS-SDK-3/README.md

 AdColony iOS SDK
 ==================================
-Modified: September 15, 2016
+Modified: October 11, 2016
-SDK Version: 3.0.3.1
+SDK Version: 3.0.4.1

 iOS 10
 ----------------------------------
 iOS 10 has introduced one change that will affect your integration of our SDK.
-Please refer to our [integration instructions](https://github.com/AdColony/AdColony-iOS-SDK-3/wiki/Project-Setup) for details.
+Please refer to our [integration instructions](https://github.com/AdColony/AdColony-iOS-SDK-3/wiki/Xcode-Project-Setup) for details.

 Download:
 ----------------------------------